-CIS 230 COMPUTER FORENSICS
+COMPUTER FORENSICS

-Students will inspect digital evidence, analyze the data, and validate the analysis.
+Students will inspect digital evidence, analyze the data, and validate the analysis related to cyber security, incident response, and network breaches.
 PREREQUISITES: CIS 133, CIS 201, and CIS 213.
-GRADE REQUIREMENT: A MINIMUM GRADE OF C OR EQUIVALENT INDUSTRY CERTIFICATION MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE COMPUTER SCIENCE PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.
+GRADE REQUIREMENT: A MÍNIMUM GRADE ÓF C OR EQUIVALENT INDUSTRY CERTIFICATION MUST BE EARNED IN THIS COURSE TO BE ELIGIBLE TO GRADUATE FROM THE COMPUTER SCIENCE PROGRAM OR PROGRESS INTO COURSES THAT REQUIRE THIS COURSE AS A PREREQUISITE.